To be overcome by the fragrance of flowers is a delectable form of defeat.

 I never use the self-checkouts at grocery stores.
 I usually have more than enough groceries in my cart and it isn’t worth the bother and, honestly, I don’t want to put anyone out of work.

 No problem there.
-Especially after Monday's visit to the local chain store.
+Especially after Monday’s visit to the local chain store.
 I ran in for a package of toilet paper and a box of cereal.
+The cantaloupes looked pretty good and we just can’t get enough of them in summer.
+Cantaloupe and cottage cheese.
+My summertime favorite.

 Sitting inside the police station, waiting to be fingerprinted, my feet dangling on a chair that was just a bit too high, “wanted” posters and Rules of the Road pamphlets decorating the sitting area, I thought about how much the world has changed.